Top 10 best 7-seater cars 2022

 After the withdrawal of the Volkswagen Sharan in 2021, the Volkswagen Multivan fills a gap in the brand’s range for those looking for a seven-seater that isn’t an SUV.
 On the inside, the Multivan is similar to the Volkswagen Golf, with a digital instrument cluster and large central infotainment screen.
 However, unlike the Golf, the Multivan’s interior is cavernous, with 469 litres behind the third row of seats and flexible seating to suit any family situation.
 There are plenty of smart features to keep people happy on long journeys too, such as a sliding centre console that can be used as a table.

-The Multivan isn’t offered with a diesel engine at launch.
+The Multivan isn’t offered with a diesel engine at launch, which is slated to arrive later this year.
 Instead, you have the choice of petrol or an economical plug-in hybrid, though the latter is rather expensive at more than £50,000.

 Check out our guides to the Best large family cars and the Top 10 best economical 4x4s, SUVs and crossovers 2021.